top of page

 Why now and what's next?

 Changing climatic conditions (new patterns of increased variability and extremes) seem to be allowing for new, natural sediment to be moved over from the shallow west end of the reservoir.
 There is much still to learn and options are actively being considered.
-Stay tuned.
+HFF recently applied for a $1 million federal grant to launch our new DIRTT Plan.

 What can we do about turbidity (including sediment)?